masterpointio/github-action-trunk-upgrade/README.md

    - Clean bot attribution in commits
    - Scoped permissions (only what the app needs)

-2. **Personal Access Token (Fallback/Admin)**: `github-token` input
+2. **Personal Access Token (Code Reviewer)**: `github-token` input
-   - Used for merge operations with `--admin` flag
+   - Used for merge operations to satisfy code owner requirements
-   - Bypasses branch protection rules reliably
+   - Should be from a user who is a code owner or team member
-   - Required for repositories with strict protection settings
+   - Required for repositories with code owner review requirements
+   - Bypasses the "can't approve own PR" limitation
    - Falls back if no App credentials provided

+**Why Two-Token Setup is Recommended:**

+Many repositories have branch protection rules requiring code owner reviews.
+When a GitHub App creates a PR, it cannot approve its own PR due to GitHub's security model.
+The two-token approach solves this by:

+- **App creates the PR** → Clean bot attribution
+- **Code owner PAT approves/merges** → Satisfies repository protection rules

 **Token Selection Logic:**

-- If App credentials provided → Use App token for PR creation, PAT for merge
+- If App credentials provided → Use App token for PR creation, PAT for approval/merge
-- If no App credentials → Use PAT for both operations
+- If no App credentials → Use PAT for both operations (**Note**: This won't work if the repository has rulesets or branch protection rules requiring code owner reviews, since the same user/token cannot create and approve their own PR)

 ## Built By